LukeEmmet/GemiNaut/README.md

 # History

-## 0.8.9 (in development, no binary release yet)

-* use local client for gemini and gopher
+## 0.8.9, released 15-Dec-2020

+* new internal C# network library (SmolNetSharp) to retrieve Gemini and Gopher resources
-* should have fewer false positives from antivirus
+* fewer false positives from anti-virus utilities falsely marking GemiNaut and its assets as malware
+* use dark scrollbar on dark theme preformatted text areas
+* remove dependency on gopher-get and gemget command line utilities
+* trim long headings in TOC
+* fix bug to allow quotes and angle brackets in labels of preformatted text areas
 * better logic detection of redirects combined with input

 ## 0.8.8, 7-Oct-2020